ModernVishwamithra/DevOps/Ansible/ReadMe.md

 -- `ansible-playbook -i invfile nginx_playbook.yaml`
     Runs the playbook

 You can also add `tags` to the individual plays or tasks.
-The advantage is that we can run playbllok with specific tags only, it means only the code associated with the tag only will run.
+The advantage is that we can run playbook with specific tags only, it means only the code associated with the tag only will run.

 -- `ansible-playbook -i invfile nginx_playbook.yaml --list-tags`
   It lists all the tags